Personality traits can be revealed by movement, study shows

 The study 'Dynamic similarity promotes interpersonal coordination in joint action', is published in the Royal Society journal Interface.

-Dynamic similarity promotes interpersonal coordination in joint action, Journal of the Royal Society Interface, rsif.royalsocietypublishing.org/lookup/doi/10.1098/rsif.2015.1093
+More information: Dynamic similarity promotes interpersonal coordination in joint action, Journal of the Royal Society Interface, rsif.royalsocietypublishing.or … .1098/rsif.2015.1093